Optimal sampling for least-squares approximation: Acknowledgements

 \section{Acknowledgements}

-The idea for this article came from a talk given at the 2023 Foundations of Computational Mathematics conference.
+The idea for this article came from a plenary talk given at the 2023 Foundations of Computational Mathematics conference.
 The author would like to thank the conference organizers, as well as the various participants for insightful comments and questions.
 Parts of this article were written during a visit to the Isaac Newton Institute for Mathematical Sciences, Cambridge for the programme \textit{Discretization and recovery in high-dimensional spaces}.
 The author would like to thank the institute for support and hospitality, and the programme participants for providing a stimulating environment.
-Finally, he would like to thank Simone Brugiapaglia, Matthew J. Colbrook, Maksym Neyra--Nesterenko and Daniel Fassler for helpful feedback.
+Finally, he would like to thank Simone Brugiapaglia, Matthew J. Colbrook, Daniel Fassler, Marta Ghirardelli, Astrid Herremans, Daan Huybrechs, David Krieg and Maksym Neyra--Nesterenko for helpful feedback.
 This work was supported by EPSRC grant number EP/R014604/1 and NSERC grant number RGPIN-2021-611675.